top of page

 To support my music career, after 25 years of depending on low-paid jobs, I found work helping a friend in a commercial stained glass studio.
 It wasn't very creative - we did repairs or offered the manual skills to realise customers' own ideas.

-However, I did start to study historical stained glass and became disheartened by what I saw as the contemporary 'dumbing down' of this extraordinary medium.
-I noticed that many churches now avoid using imagery and fewer stained glass artists have the very particular skills required to paint images on glass.
-In contrast with the dazzling power of figurative medieval glass, many 20th century stained glass windows had become simple blocks of cheap, coloured glass, often designed and mass-produced by glaziers, with no artistic intent behind them - a kind of upmarket net curtain.
+However, I did become fascinated by historical stained glass and disheartened by what I saw as the contemporary 'dumbing down' of this extraordinary medium.
+I noticed that many churches now avoid using imagery and consequently, fewer stained glass artists have the very particular skills required to paint images on glass.
+In contrast with the dazzling complexities of allegorical medieval glass, many 20th century stained glass windows became clumsy blocks of cheap, coloured glass, often designed and mass-produced by glaziers, with no artistic intent behind them .

 I love the peculiar character of very old, broken windows, which have been repaired many times over the centuries.
 They have a particular poignancy which reminds us of our mortality and the fragility of the earth.